Reaching your storage limit, this page will help you when that happens.

 Luckily there is a tool you can use to purge the contents of the database

-Open the Home Assistant UI and go to “Supervisor” in the sidebar, and then to the “Snapshots” tab, here you will see all your snapshots, these can be downloaded and placed somewhere safe.
+Open the Home Assistant UI and go to “Supervisor” in the sidebar, and then to the “Backups” tab, here you will see all your backups, these can be downloaded and placed somewhere safe.
 When you have done that, you can delete them in the UI and it will free up some space for you.

 Add-ons can take a lot of space, not just the add-on itself but also their data.